Terms and Conditions

 ACH AND WIRE TRANSFERS - This agreement is subject to Article 4A of the Uniform Commercial Code - Fund Transfers as adopted in the state in which you have your account with us.
 If you originate a fund transfer and you identify by name and number a beneficiary financial institution, an intermediary financial institution or a beneficiary, we and every receiving or beneficiary financial institution may rely on the identifying number to make payment.
 We may rely on the number even if it identifies a financial institution, person or account other than the one named.
 You agree to be bound by automated clearing house association rules.
 These rules provide, among other things, that payments made to you, or originated by you, are provisional until final settlement is made through a Federal Reserve Bank or payment is otherwise made as provided in Article 4A-403(a) of the Uniform Commercial Code.
 If we do not receive such payment, we are entitled to a refund from you in the amount credited to your account and the party originating such payment will not be considered to have paid the amount so credited.
+Credit entries may be made by ACH.
 If we receive a payment order to credit an account you have with us by wire or ACH, we are not required to give you any notice of the payment order or credit.

 If your account is a checking account, it is a master deposit account which will consist of two subaccounts: a transaction account and a nontransaction account.
 The maintenance of the two subaccounts and the transfer between them as described below is for the purpose of improving our efficiency and will have no effect on your account or your ability to use it.
 The amount of interest you earn (if your account is interest bearing), the amount of charges you incur (if any), and your monthly checking statement will not be affected.
 We will maintain separate information on each subaccount for regulatory purposes, but information reported to you will be consolidated.